ragibasif/ledger/README.md

 # ledger

-Ledger is a logging library implemented in C.
+Ledger is a logging library implemented in C. It was built in the [dragon](https://github.com/ragibasif/dragon) lab.

 Disclaimer: **For educational and recreational purposes only.**